HyperdustLab/moss-ai-world/README.md

 - `MOSSAI_mNFT_Mint.sol`: The platform NFT minting contract, where users can mint official platform-issued NFT assets.

-- `MOSSAI_NFT_Market.sol`:  The NFT product contract, responsible for storing the information of NFTs listed by users in their own shops, such as selling price and quantity.

-- `MOSSAI_NFT_Market.sol`: The NFT product contract, responsible for storing the information of NFTs listed by users in their own shops, such as selling price and quantity.
+- `MOSSAI_NFT_Product.sol`: The NFT product contract, responsible for storing the information of NFTs listed by users in their own shops, such as selling price and quantity.

-- `MOSSAI_NFT_Product.sol`: The NFT trading market contract, responsible for the transactions of NFTs that users list in their own shops.
+- `MOSSAI_NFT_Transaction.sol`: NFT trading contract, responsible for trading NFTs listed in the user's own store.